sayak-brm/struixLang/docs/struixCC.md

 ## Conclusion

-struixC offers a way to write programs using familiar C syntax and compile them into struixLang for execution in a stack-based environment.
+struixCC offers a way to write programs using familiar C syntax and compile them into struixLang for execution in a stack-based environment.
 While it supports many fundamental features of C, there are limitations to consider.

-When working with struixC:
+When working with struixCC:

 - **Understand the Supported Features**: Be aware of what is supported to write compatible code.